iusztinpaul/energy-forecasting/README.md

 ### IMPORTANT OBSERVATION

 The API will become obsolete during 2023.
 Its latest data points are from June 2023, and the API will become unavailable during 2023.
 We created a copy of the data from 2020-07-01 and 2023-06-30 to bypass this issue.
 Thus, there are 3 years of data to play with.
 More than enough for the purpose of this course.
-The file is stored in this repository under `data/ConsumptionDE35Hour.csv`.
+The file is stored in Google Drive accessible [at this link](https://drive.google.com/file/d/1y48YeDymLurOTUO-GeFOUXVNc9MCApG5/view?usp=drive_link).

 Thus, instead of querying the API, we will mock the same behavior by loading the data from the file.
-But don't worry, you will learn precisely the same thing.
+Therefore, you don't have to download your file yourself.
+The code will download it and load the data from the file instead of the API, simulating 100% the same behavior.

 **---> All Rights Reserved to: www.energidataservice.dk**

-Note that because the file is large we had to upload it using `github lfs`.
-Thus it won't be downloaded with the typical `git clone`, unless you have `git lfs` installed (it will download only a reference).
-But you don't have to bother, as during the `feature-pipeline`, we automatically download & cache the file.
-But if you are curius to learn more about `git lfs`, you can start [here](https://git-lfs.com/). \[Optional\] To set it up, just download it & run `git lfs install`, and you are ready to go.

 <p align="center">